miasteinberg/sbg_utilities/README.md

 # sbg_utilities

-Note that conda environments or any changes altogether are not saved between sessions.
+Note that conda environments, ubuntu packages and installations are not saved between sessions.